cuketest/leanrunner-doc-en/shared/qt/qt_table.md

-# Automation of QT Table Control
+# QT Table Control Automation

 Here we will introduce tips & tricks on automating Qt Table controls.
 We will use table control provided by Qt Demo as an example.
 ![iamge](assets/spread_sheet_gui.png)